Orbit Data and Resources on Active GNSS Satellites

 3. “Launched” and “Usable” dates are based on Universal Time.

-4. The current active GPS constellation consists of 4 Block IIA satellites, 12 Block IIRs, 7 Block IIR-Ms, and 8 Block IIFs for a total of 31 satellites and is under FOC (Full Operational Capability).
-The constellation is in the 24+3 (or “Expandable 24”) configuration with satellites occupying the fore and aft bifuracted slots in the B, D, and F planes.
-There are currently 7 reserve satellites, SVNs 27, 32, 33, 35, 36, 37, and 38, and one test satellite, 49, near slots A1, F2-F, C4, B1-F, C2, C1, A3, and B1-F, respectively.
-SVN35 transmitted signals as PRN03 between September 5 and October 20, 2014.
-The satellite was set unhealthy and not included in broadcast almanacs.
+4. The current active GPS constellation consists of 12 Block IIRs, 7 Block IIR-Ms and 12 Block IIFs for a total of 31 satellites and is under FOC (Full Operational Capability).
+The constellation is in the 24+3 (or “Expandable 24”) configuration with satellites occupying the fore and aft bifuracted slots in the B, D and F planes.
+There are currently 6 reserve satellites, SVNs 23, 27, 32, 34, 36 and 38, and one test satellite, 49, near slots E6, A1, F2-F, D2-F, C2, A2 and B1-F, respectively.
+SVN49 was again reactivated and began transmitting signals as PRN04 on Feb.
+3, 2016.
+It is not set healthy and not included in broadcast almanacs.

-5. The Block IIF-1 through IIF-8 satellites have nicknames Polaris, Sirius, Arcturus, Vega, Canopus, Rigel, Capella, and Spica, respectively.
+5. The Block IIF-1 through IIF-12 satellites have nicknames Polaris, Sirius, Arcturus, Vega, Canopus, Rigel, Capella, Spica, Deneb, Antares, Altair and Betelgeuse respectively.

 6. SVN35 and 36 carry onboard corner-cube reflectors for satellite laser ranging (SLR).
 SLR tracking of the satellites permitted analysts to differentiate between onboard clock errors and satellite ephemeris errors in GPS tracking.

 7. Selective availability (SA) was set to zero on all satellites by presidential order on May 2, 2000 at approximately 4:00 UT.
 Previous Almanacs provide a history of SA status.